Chapter 9: An Empire in Ruins

 Further down the road of this boring, boring brown stage, we came to a bridge that was, impressively, equipped for both the Japanese and international versions to use a Limit Break: it featured a Limit Break item for western players, and had and numerous mako points left over from the Japanese version.
 We refused and simply gunned down the enemies that came after us one at a time.

 After the bridge, we came to encounter Nero, who ambushed us by trying to drown Vincent in darkness, as Square Enix villains are apt to do, hoping to drag Chaos out into the open again.
 However, someone’s voice came to Vincent (Lucrecia?) and he not only recovered but walked out of the darkness unharmed.
 Nero made himself scarce before he could be spotted.
 Meanwhile, we cut to Shelke, who you’ll recall we haven’t seen since the attack on the airship.
-She was now trapped in a dimension of darkness and using her Shield Materia to keep it away from her, saying her magic would dry up any time now.
+She was now trapped in a dimension of darkness and was using her Shield Materia to keep the dark energy away from her, though she said her magic would dry up any time now.

 With nothing else to do, Shelke then uncovers another of Lucrecia’s memories, and we find her standing there with none other than the mysterious Dr. Valentine, identified in the captions as “Grimoire Valentine.”
 Pfffft.
 Sure, buddy.
 Almanac Valentine here is voiced by Bob Joles.
 Joles has appeared on a number of TV shows, including Naruto, Spongebob or My Life as a Teenaged Robot.
 Of course, while not his most prominent role, Disney and Kingdom Hearts fans might also know him as the official voice of Sneezy the Dwarf, and he would go on to voice Emperor Iedolas Aldercapt in FFXV (the game, not Kingsglaive).